kanaka/mal/docs/exercises.md

   Try to replace explicit recursions with calls to `reduce` and `foldr`.

+  Once you have tested your solution, you should comment at least `nth`.
+Many implementations, for example `foldr` in `core.mal`, rely on an efficient `nth` built-in function.

 - Implement the `do` special as a non-recursive function.
 The special form will hide your implementation, so in order to test it, you will need to give it another name and adapt the test accordingly.